 Measurement is initially made at fair value without including transaction costs, which is recognized in the consolidated statement of income.
-Subsequently, fair values are re-measured, and fluctuations generated through profit or loss are recognized in the consolidated income statement.
+Subsequently, fair values are re-measured, and fluctuations generated through profit or loss are recognized in the consolidated statement of income.